Renovation

 Renovating your New York City apartment involves more than finding a reputable contractor and choosing your finishes and appliances.
 It also typically requires you to relocate, at least while the bulk of the work is being done—and your kitchen and bathroom are off-limits.

-But short-term rentals tend to be difficult to find and typically cost 20 to 30 percent more than regular long-term leases.
+But short-term rentals are often difficult to find and typically cost 20 to 30 percent more than standard long-term leases.

 The reason?
 The higher turnover, which is expensive for landlords.
-Plus, they are looking for longer-term tenants.
-(Note: Apartments in NYC can not be rented for fewer than 30-days unless the owner or leaseholder is present.)
-And New Yorkers seeking short-term stays are competing with people who need corporate housing (paid for by their companies, of course) who are willing to pay more for flexible leases.
+Plus, they prefer longer-term tenants.
+(Note: Apartments in NYC can not be rented for fewer than 30-days unless the owner or leaseholder remains on the premises.)
+And New Yorkers seeking short-term stays are competing with visitors, for example business travelers whose stays are paid for by their companies.

-Editor's Note: An earlier version of this article was published in January 2023.
-We are presenting it again with new information for January 2024.
+[Editor's Note: An earlier version of this article was published in January 2024.
+We are presenting it again with new information for January 2026.]

-You’ll find the most listings for short-term rentals in spring, but that’s also when asking rents are the highest, says Philip Horigan, founder of Leasebreak, a short-term rental listing site.
-Rents for summer start dates are also notoriously high thanks to all the interns that swarm the city.
+You’ll find the most listings for short-term rentals in spring, but that’s also when asking rents are the highest, said Philip Horigan, founder of Leasebreak, a short-term rental listing site.
+Rents for summer start dates are also notoriously high due to the seasonal influx of interns.

 Pro Tip: